WP-Cassify/wp-cassify-develop/README.md

 docker up selenium-runner
 ```

-... or you can also relaunch somes tests via selenium-runner directly with the following command for example:
+... or you can also relaunch some tests via selenium-runner directly with the following command for example:
 ```
 selenium-side-runner -d -s http://localhost:4444 docker/selenium-sides/03-test-gateway-on-and-off.side
 ```

-## Continuous integration tests with Github Actions, docker compose and selenium
+## Continuous integration tests with GitHub Actions, docker compose and selenium

-The project is also configured to run the tests on Github Actions.
+The project is also configured to run the tests on GitHub Actions.
 The workflow is defined in the file `.github/workflows/docker-selenium-tests.yml` and `.github/workflows/docker-selenium-tests-php7.yml`
-(to keep compatibility with wordpress on php7)
+(to keep compatibility with WordPress on php7)

 ## Development environment

-You can use Eclipse-Php or Visual Studio Code or PhpStorm  or VsCode to edit wp-cassify.
+You can use Eclipse-Php or Visual Studio Code or PhpStorm to edit wp-cassify.

 The best is to use the docker-compose file with xdebug to debug the plugin.
 ```
 docker compose -f docker-compose.yml -f docker-compose-xdebug.yml up
 ```
-With this, you have ./wordpress that is a bind volume to /var/ww/html of the wordpress container.
+With this, you have ./wordpress that is a bind volume to /var/ww/html of the WordPress container.

 To edit also the wp-cassify plugin, just make a symbolic link in ./wordpress/wp-content/plugins to the wp-cassify plugin directory.
 ```